haw230/the-anadromi-project/stage-1-hill-climbing/README.md

 # Stage 1: Hill Climbing
 Welcome to the first stage of The Anadromi Project.
 Here you will get your feet wet by learning three different algorithms and implementing each with your own code.
+If you don't have any experience with either GitHub or Cloud9, go [here](https://github.com/haw230/the-anadromi-project/tree/master/introduction) for a short tutorial on how to complete the coding tasks.

 Each lesson will have 7 sections, each playing a vital role to your learning.
 These consist of:
 ### 1. Introduction